r509/r509/README.md

 * cert (cannot use with pkcs12)
 * key (optional, cannot use with pkcs12)
 * engine (optional, cannot be used with key or pkcs12.
-Must be a hash with SO_PATH and ID keys)
+Must be a hash with :so_path and :id keys)
 * key\_name (required when using engine)
 * pkcs12 (optional, cannot be used with key or cert)
 * password (optional, used for pkcs12 or passworded private key)